Shan-Vision05/F1-Starting-Grid/README.md

     5. reshape(int, int): void, taken from and modified the dim value to fit my View.

+    6. LoadTexBMP(const char* ): unsigned int , taken from  example.

-    6. I've referred to https://www.geeksforgeeks.org/dsa/cubic-bezier-curve-implementation-in-c/ for Bezier curve concept.
+    7. I've referred to https://www.geeksforgeeks.org/dsa/cubic-bezier-curve-implementation-in-c/ for Bezier curve concept.
 What differs from the website, they only implemented for 3 control points.
 I have created a for loop to work for any number of points.

+    8. Tangent equations were taken from this wiki page, https://en.wikipedia.org/wiki/B%C3%A9zier_curve

-    7. Most of the fuctions have the basic building blocks inspired from examples
+    9. Most of the fuctions have the basic building blocks inspired from examples

 Code Structure: